 Lesbians can get STIs like everyone else!
-Sometimes, information about STIs can focus on sex between men and women exclusively.
+Information about STIs sometimes focuses on sex between men and women exclusively.
 This can be confusing if you are a woman who has sex with women, or wants to have sex with women.
-However, STIs can be passed through skin-to-skin contact and by exchanging bodily fluids.
-So it’s just as important for lesbians to know about safer sex as it is for people who aren’t lesbians!
+STIs can be passed through skin-to-skin contact and by exchanging bodily fluids.
+So, it’s just as important for lesbians to know about safer sex as it is for people who aren’t lesbians!

 Not all lesbians have sex the same way, and not all women who have sex with women identify as lesbians.
 There are many different ways to have sex, and each has a different level of risk for STIs.
 It’s also important to keep in mind that not all lesbians have the same body types.
 Some trans women are lesbians!
-Lesbian sex or any sex between women doesn’t always mean sex between two people with vaginas.
-Knowing that someone is a lesbian doesn’t tell you anything about their body or personal history.
+Knowing that someone is a lesbian might not tell you anything about their body or personal history.

 STIs from oral sex

-If you or your partner has herpes you may also want to avoid oral sex when you have active herpes sores, or think you have sores coming on.
+If you or your partner has herpes, avoid oral sex when you have active herpes sores or think you have sores coming on.
 Active herpes sores are small, blister-like bumps that appear around your mouth or genitals during a herpes outbreak.
 These are sometimes accompanied by other symptoms.

 STIs from skin-to-skin contact

 Hand sex, or fingering, is a low-risk activity.
-But some STIs (like herpes and gonorrhea) can pass when you touch yourself and then touch a partner partner, or vice versa.
-Fingering, and other types of sex, can also increase your risk for bacterial vaginosis (or BV).
-BV is not technically an STI, but you can lower your risk with safer sex.
+Still, some STIs (like herpes and gonorrhea) can pass when you touch yourself and then touch your partner or vice versa.
+Fingering and other types of sex can also increase your risk for bacterial vaginosis.
+Bacterial vaginosis is not technically an STI, but you can lower your risk with safer sex.

 There are many things you can do to make this type of sex safer.
-You can use latex or nitrile gloves.
+For example, you can use latex or nitrile gloves.
 This is especially a good idea if you have open cuts or sores on your hands.
 Some drugstores also sell finger cots – thin latex sleeves that cover only your fingers, and not the rest of your hand.

 If you and your partner want to have hand sex, it’s a good idea to wash your hands thoroughly before you start.
 You may want to trim and file your fingernails to avoid accidentally scratching your partner.
 It’s also a good idea to wash your hands after touching your partner and before touching yourself.